PreschoolKindergartenFirst Grade

 Habit 4: The 'Test Your Theory' Lab (Encouraging Experimentation)

 Children are natural scientists.
-We can encourage this by inviting them to form and test their own hypotheses in low-stakes situations.
+You can support this by inviting them to form and test their own ideas in low-stakes, everyday moments.

 Examples: